-Satjya Natjrw researched recipes of these fragrances and modernly reproduced the scents of ancient Egypt.
+Satjya Natjrw researched recipes for these fragrances and modernly reproduced the scents of ancient Egypt.
 We then used them to produce products all bearing these unique aromas of the gods of ancient Egypt.

 Ka’apat is an incense that has a long history in ancient Egypt.
 Its earliest mention comes from the Pyramid Texts, where it is listed among offerings that the deceased king would find good in the afterlife.
-In the medical Papyrus Ebers, a recipe for Ka’apat appears to cense the home and clothes, and ingested as a treatment of bad breath.
+In the medical Papyrus Ebers, a recipe for Ka’apat appears to cense the home and clothes and was ingested as a treatment for bad breath.
 The Papyrus Harris I lists the ingredients for Ka’pat as offerings to various temples by Rameses III.
-The word for censing or burning incense is ‘ka’ap’ hence it can be seen Ka’apat is one of the oldest incenses created and used by the ancients.
+The word for censing or burning incense is ‘ka’ap’ hence it can be seen Ka’apat is one of the oldest incense created and used by the ancients.

 The late first/early second century CE historian Plutarch is most notably a wealth of information on Ka’apat (called Kyphi by his time as a Greek transliteration of Ka’apat).
 He reveals the Egyptians ingested Kyphi as a cleansing tonic, and its smoke is calming and brought sleep.